JSON functions

 Description

 This function takes one argument and evaluates whether the field is an object.
-The function returns TRUE if a string is a valid JSON object and the valid JSON is an object.
+The function returns TRUE if a string is a valid JSON object.

 Usage